 Good question.

 An application ID determines what an application is without knowing a port, protocol, or any other evasive tactic the application uses.
-Whereas an application group consists of application IDs.
+At the same time, an application group consists of application IDs.
 For instance, a social media application group contains Facebook, Instagram, and Twitter.

 Here’s an example:

-You want to group all types of social media sites to block traffic to them.
-Today, social media sites are incredibly large and complex.
-For instance, Facebook has many categories like messenger, WhatsApp, and marketplace.
+You want to group all social media sites to block traffic to them.
+Today, social media sites are vast and complex.
+For instance, Facebook has many categories like Messenger, WhatsApp, and Marketplace.
 All using a variety of ports and domains.
-Instead of having to hunt down all domains belonging to each category, a next-generation firewall performs this classification for you and can allow you to block all of it based on one application group.
+Instead of hunting down all domains belonging to each category, a next-generation firewall performs this classification for you and allows you to block all of it based on one application group.
 Palo Alto does this the best and has some patents around this feature.

 Types of Firewalls

-Without getting too into the architecture and boring you with the history, we explain the different types of firewalls in use today.
+Without getting too into the architecture and boring you with the history, we explain the different types of firewalls used today.

 Next-Generation Firewalls

 These are your typical network-based firewalls and are more advanced than traditional firewalls.
-Those old enough probably remembers traditional firewalls blocking and filtering on just the source and destination addresses, ports, and protocols but next-generation firewalls (NGFW) do a lot more.
+Those old enough probably remember traditional firewalls blocking and filtering the source and destination addresses, ports, and protocols, but next-generation firewalls (NGFW) do much more.

 Quick answer: